abdofola/Abdallah-Crop-Image/README.md

 # Crop-Image
-This app let you select image from a local file and then crop it using `cropperjs` library.
+This app lets you select image from a local file and then crop it using `cropperjs` library.
 # Prerequisites
 You need to install `npm` first of all  and then use `npm install cropperjs` to work with the library.
 # Built with